 3. Southwest Cauliflower Salad

-This is a quick and easy recipe for a Southwestern Cauliflower Salad from Joy Filled Eats using steamed cauliflower, a chipotle pepper purée, and mayo, for a creamy-spicy combo.
+As far as paleo summer recipes go, this one is a winner in my book.
+An easy Southwestern Cauliflower Salad from Joy Filled Eats using steamed cauliflower, a chipotle pepper purée, and mayo, for a creamy-spicy combo.

 I love recipes like this one in the summertime because the leftovers can be refrigerated and eaten cold, no turning on the stove necessary.